NTID at a Glance

 - Fees: $528

 A combination of institutional grants and scholarships, federal and state grants, private scholarships and Vocational Rehabilitation are available to students in need.
-Average aid per domestic student in FY 2012 is $10,947, not including loans or federal work study.
+Average aid per domestic student in FY 2013 is $11,129, not including loans.

 Students enrolled at NTID can earn associate degrees in 18 accredited programs.
 Qualified deaf and hard-of-hearing students also can earn bachelor’s or master’s degrees in more than 200 programs offered by RIT’s other colleges: Applied Science and Technology, Business, Computing and Information Sciences, Engineering, Health Sciences and Technology, Imaging Arts and Sciences, Liberal Arts and Science.